10 Frequently Asked Questions About Outdoor Omni-Directional Antennas

 Omni-Directional Antennas in Practice

 How does this look in practice?
-After installing a cell phone signal booster (also known as a signal repeater or extender) an electrical current will be supplied to the omni-directional antenna.
+After installing a cellular signal booster (also known as a signal repeater or extender) an electrical current will be supplied to the omni-directional antenna.
 The antenna's components will create an electromagnetic field around it.

 What’s the Difference Between Omni-Directional and Directional Antennas?